Top software development companies for construction (Updated August 2026)

 Most buyers treat "software development companies for construction" as one category and shop them like interchangeable vendors.
 They are not interchangeable.
 Construction software is a stack of very different problems wearing one label.
 Building a project management system that keeps the office in sync has almost nothing in common with building a field app that captures daily logs offline in a basement with no signal, or an estimating tool that has to match your takeoff process line for line, or an IoT layer that pulls telematics off equipment and sensors on a jobsite.
 A firm that is excellent at one of these is often mediocre at the next.
 The label hides the difference.
 The first job of this shortlist is to put the difference back.

 The second filter is where the build actually lives.
 Construction software rarely stands alone.
 It has to connect to the accounting, ERP, estimating, and scheduling systems that already run the business, and it has to work in the hands of crews who did not choose it, in conditions no office app ever faces.
 Get the connectivity and the integration wrong and you have built another silo people stop updating.
-McKinsey has documented for years that construction is one of the least digitized major sectors, with productivity that has barely moved in two decades.
+According to McKinsey, construction is the second least digitized major sector, with software investment helping the industry realize productivity gains of up to 15% when digitization is applied.
 The opportunity is real.
 So is the risk that the software gets built and never gets used.

-The eight software development companies for construction on this list are ScienceSoft, RaftLabs, Chetu, Simform, DataArt, BairesDev, Cleveroad, and Toptal.
+The eight software development companies for construction on this list are TRooTech Business Solutions, RaftLabs, Corsac Technologies, The Provato Group, Requestum, TechAhead, Facile Technolab, and Charter Global.
 RaftLabs is on this list.
 We wrote our own entry with the same directness we applied to everyone else.

 How we evaluated software development companies for construction